 White vinegar works well too – just use a ratio of 1:4 vinegar to water and the same method as before, but be sure to give everything a good rinse before it goes into the drum, as the acidic vinegar could damage your machine.

-For more laundry tips, take a look at how to wash clothes, towels and bedding
+For more laundry tips, see how to wash clothes, towels and bedding

 4. Use a Best Buy laundry detergent

-We've tested 34 different laundry detergents from both big brands and supermarkets, so we know exactly which ones will give your items the most thorough wash and give you the best chance of blasting away stubborn odours.
+We've tested 34 different laundry detergents from both big brands and supermarkets, so we know exactly which ones will clean your clothes most thoroughly and give you the best chance of eliminating stubborn odours.

-With our cheapest Best Buy detergent costing just 9p per wash load, you don't need to spend a fortune to get your favourite outfits squeaky clean.
+Our cheapest Best Buy detergent costs just 9p per wash load, so you don't need to spend a lot to get your favourite outfits spotlessly clean.

-Generally, we find that powders are the best choice for white washes, and liquids, gels or capsules are better-suited to darks and bright colours.
+Generally, we find that powders are the best choice for white washes, while liquids, gels or capsules are better suited to darks and bright colours.

 5. Skip the fabric softener